oracle/macaron/docs/source/pages/using.rst

 Macaron's policy engine accepts policies specified in `Datalog <https://en.wikipedia.org/wiki/Datalog>`_.
 An example policy can verify if a project and all its dependencies pass certain checks.
 We use `Soufflé <https://souffle-lang.github.io/index.html>`_ as the Datalog engine in Macaron.
 Once you run the checks on a target project as described :ref:`here <analyze-action>`, the check results will be stored in ``macaron.db`` in the output directory.
-We can pass the check results to the policy engine and provide a Datalog policy file to be enforced by the policy engine.
+We pass the check results to the policy engine by providing the path to ``macaron.db`` together with a Datalog policy file to be validated by the policy engine.
+In the Datalog policy file, we must specify the identifier for the target software component that we are interested in to validate the policy against.
+These are two ways to specify the target software component in the Datalog policy file:

+#.
+Using the complete name of the target component (e.g. ``github.com/oracle-quickstart/oci-micronaut``)
+#.
+Using the PURL string of the target component (e.g. ``pkg:github.com/oracle-quickstart/oci-micronaut@<commit_sha>``).

 We use `Micronaut MuShop <https://github.com/oracle-quickstart/oci-micronaut>`_ project as a case study to show how to run the policy engine.
 Micronaut MuShop is a cloud-native microservices example for Oracle Cloud Infrastructure.
 When we run Macaron on the Micronaut MuShop GitHub